TLS Towpath Management Plan

 The riverside is a particularly difficult environment to manage.
-The diverse needs of biodiversity, aethetics and recreation all have to be balanced and in much of the TLS area any maintainance plan has to account for daily tidal inundation and difficult environments to access.
+The diverse needs of biodiversity, aesthetics and recreation all have to be balanced and in much of the TLS area any maintenance plan has to account for daily tidal inundation and difficult places to access.

 Throughout much of London the flood defence walls keep litter largely within the river channel.
 In the upper reaches of the tideway however, much of the river corridor consists of low laying parks, towpaths and open spaces that are regularly inundated by the high tide.

 For this reason the monthly flucuations of the tide have to be accounted for in the development of work schedules.
 It is during periods of spring tides (usually for 4-6 days each month just after the full moon) that most of the litter found on the towpath is deposited by the high water.
 The TLS management plan accounts for the natural rhythm of the tides in that it allows for the litter to accumulate during the spring tides to be cleared away immediately after the cycle changes to lower water.
 Signage is placed at key points along the towpath to inform visitors why the riverside is covered in flotsam and jetsum and the dates that it will be cleared.
 This approach has seen a staggering 80% reduction in the overall amount of litter and significantly increased enjoyment and understanding of the riverside.

 In the town centre areas, the TLS has been working with riparian councils to reduce the amount of litter from riverside users.
 This was a particular problem at honey pot locations such as Richmond.
 Small temporary skips are now installed at key locations along side fixed litter bins on warm dry days to increase capacity and recently the introduction of recycling bins has been trailed.
 Extra litter pickers during busy periods have been employed and early morning refuse collections now clean the riverside before most visitors are even out of bed.
 In addition, TLS projects are paying for new litter bins at key sites that have been identified as litter hot spots.